 - music, mp3 player can be plugged in to the on board system via the headphone jack

 - beverages of your choice (preferably in cans, they cool faster and don’t tip over as easy)

 - motion-sickness tablets are always a good idea…it sucks to feel sick when you should be having fun

 Coordinate amongst yourselves as to who brings what.
 Temperatures are usually a few degrees cooler on the water than on shore, so dress appropriately.
 If you do feel chilled, the cabin below is heated and offers respite from the outdoors.
 For your convenience we have compiled a printable pre-boarding charter checklist that includes a location map.

 Absolutely, we encourage you to bring decorations for your special event!
 Decorations may include balloons, battery operated lights, garlands, banners, flowers, and more.

 We kindly ask you to NOT use nails, glitter, feathers, confetti, or glass as well as NOT use glue, tape, or stickers on the boat windows.

 Where will we go?

 We like to tour False Creek, Granville Island, English Bay and Stanley Park.
-The North Shore, West Vancouver and up Indian Arm are also popular day trips because of the sheltered calm waters and because most people haven’t experienced those waters.
+UBC, The North Shore, and West Vancouver are also popular day trips because of the sheltered calm waters and because most people haven’t experienced those waters.
 If the seas are too rocky, we won’t subject our customers to gutwrenching swells.
 When on board consult our captain for the best touring options of the day.

 See our walking map and preparation checklist here.